Military history of Asian Americans: Famous military units in World War II

+Korean Augmentation to the US Army (KATUSA) – the severe shortage of front-line soldiers led to the formation of KATUSA during the Korean War; they were Korean stragglers who joined US Army units in the battlefield, primarily for rations; some also acted as interpreters and enhanced US combat readiness.

 Cold War

 Post World War II

 After the surrender of Japan, World War II came to an end, and the U.S. military began to demobilize.
 Millions of service-members were transported home, including the 442nd Regimental Combat Team.
 In 1946, the regiment was reviewed by President Truman who awarded them their seventh Distinguished Unit Citation.
 They were subsequently deactivated, but they were reorganized a year later as part of the U.S. Army Reserve.
 That same year, Truman signed the Rescission Act of 1946, which denied Filipinos who served during World War II in the Commonwealth military and guerrillas, benefits that were afforded to other veterans.
 With the consent of the Philippine government, 50,000 Philippine Scouts were authorized by Congress, retained, and recruited.
 As part of the Philippine Division, this force undertook occupation duty on Okinawa until 1947, when the Philippine Scouts were disbanded by presidential order after Truman came to view them as a mercenary organization.
 In 1947, the signing of the U.S.-Philippine Military Bases Agreement formalized Filipino enlistment in the U.S. Navy without immigrant credentials.
 In 1948, Truman ordered the desegregation of the U.S. military.